 This type of treatment system consists of several filters and a reverse osmosis membrane.
 Some systems can be installed at your home’s point of entry, enabling the water supply in your whole house to benefit from clean, arsenic-free water.

-It’s the RO membrane that makes reverse osmosis one of the best at-home water treatment systems for all-round contaminant removal, as it traps impurities of all sizes, from sediment to metals and tiny bacteria, allowing only water particles to pass through.
+It’s the RO membrane that makes reverse osmosis one of the best at-home water treatment systems for all-round contaminant removal, as it rejects impurities of all sizes, from sediment to metals and tiny bacteria, allowing only water particles to pass through.

 Point of use RO systems usually cost between $150 and $400, with some being more expensive than this.
 They can last for more than a decade, but the filters and RO membrane will require changing frequently to maintain the system’s high performance.